Select the best women’s tennis racket according to your skill level and requirements.

 Each player must experiment with racquets of varying weights to see what works for them.
 The best way to do this is to experiment with a few racquets of different weights.
 Swinging a racquet for 30-60 minutes shouldn’t hurt the wrist or arm or feel too heavy.

-Tweener racquets
+Tweener rackets

 There is a middle ground between power and control racquets that is known as tweener racquets.
 Among their features are: